 - Review the first aid requirements on an ongoing basis

-The detailed study conducted will also help identify the most optimum location for placing the first aid equipment.
+The detailed study conducted will also help identify the optimum location for placing the first aid equipment.
 These are generally located at convenient points and in easily accessible areas but close to the possibility of pre-assessed higher risk of injury or illness.
 In the case of a larger workplace area, there should be multiple first aid provisions available at strategic places.

 - First aid and emergency services are located some distance away